0xcpu/ExecutiveCallbackObjects/542875F90F9B47F497B64BA219CACF69/README.md

 C3                      ret
 ```

 This snippet will basically return the first 8 bytes from the function or pdata, and in this case this value is the one that's going to be used as the key to calculate the checksum that will be returned from `PgCbHandleFunctionOrPdata1`.
 Before comparing this checksum agains the expected value (As in **FunctionOrPdata** the expected checksum is after the entry header) the check will again test if the `FunctionOrPdata - 0x6` match the pattern and in case it does it will compose a new idt decriptor for `INT 01`, modify the `IDTR`, write `0xF1` in the `FunctionOrPdata - 0x1` and call the function `KeDispatchCall(pFunctionOrPdataMinusOne)`.
-Since `OxF1 == icebp` which triggers an `INT 01`, the trap will be handle by the new `ISR`.
+Since `OxF1 == icebp` which triggers an `INT 01`, the trap will be handled by the new `ISR`.
 This can be seen in the following pseudocode (similar to IDT and GDT case):

 ```C
 NewIdtBase[1]  = PgCtx->IdtEntryIdx1;